 STEP 1: TITLE

-When submitting your abstract, titles must be submitted in all CAPS.
+When submitting your abstract, titles must be submitted in title case.

 STEP 2: RESEARCH STUDY APPROACH

 When submitting your abstract, you must identify the study approach of your research by selecting the most relevant approach from the list below.
 Please note if your research is a methods study or conceptual paper, you should choose the corresponding option below.

 Study Approaches: Pragmatic Trials & Large Simple Trials

 Study Approaches: Registries

 STEP 3: TOPICS AND SUBTOPICS FOR RESEARCH SUBMISSIONS